joshua-decoder/joshua/doc/sparse_features.md

 Here is a list of feature functions that exist in Joshua.

-1. `WordPenaltyFF`.
+- `WordPenaltyFF`.
 Each target language word incurs a penalty of -0.435 (-log_10(e)).
+The weight is named `WordPenalty`.

-1. `ArityPhrasePenaltyFF`.
-This feature is parameterized by `min` and `max`, and it fires on application of rules with arity (= rank = number of nonterminals on the righthand side) between `min` and `max`, inclusive.
+- `PhraseModelFF`.
+One of these is defined for each distinct grammar "owner" (part of the grammar initialization line).
+The "owner" concept allows grammars to share weights or have distinct weight sets.
+Features have the name `tm_OWNER_INDEX`.

-1. `PhraseModelFF`.
-One of these feature functions is active for each of the features listed in the grammar.
+- `ArityPhrasePenaltyFF`.
+This feature is parameterized by `min`, `max`, and `owner`, and it fires on application of rules with arity (= rank = number of nonterminals on the righthand side) between `min` and `max`, inclusive, belonging to grammars with the specified owner.
+The weight is named `ArityPhrasePenalty`.

-1. `OOVFF`.
+- `OOVFF`.
 This feature fires each time an OOV is entered into the chart.
+The weight is named `OOVFF`.

-1. `SourceDependentFF`.
-A new class of feature function.
+- `SourceDependentFF`.

-1. `SourcePathFF`.
+- `SourcePathFF`.
 This feature contains the weight of the source word (for support of weighted lattices).

 Stateful Feature Functions
 --------------------------

 This is a list of stateful feature functions.

-1. `LangaugeModelFF`.
+- `LanguageModelFF`.
+One of these is instantiated for each language model listed in the configuration file, with weights assigned as `lm_0`, `lm_1`, and so on.

-1. `EdgePhraseSimilarityFF`.
+- `EdgePhraseSimilarityFF`.
 This function contacts a server to compute the similarity of a rule with a set of paraphrases.